 The Canadian Medical Association Journal said in a study published yesterday that giving homeless alcoholics a regular supply of booze may improve their health and their behavior.

-Seventeen homeless adults, all with long and chronic histories of alcohol abuse, were allowed up to 15 glasses of wine or sherry a day.
+17 homeless adults, all with long and chronic histories of alcohol abuse, were allowed up to 15 glasses of wine or sherry a day.

 That's a glass an hour from 7 a.m. to 10 p.m. in the Ottawa-based program, which started in 2002 and is continuing.

-You get them drunk out there, they're not getting know that anything's wrong to go to the hospital.
+They're not going to know that anything's wrong to go to the hospital.

 Once we give a small amount of alcohol and stabilize the addiction, we are able to provide health services that lead to a reduction in the unnecessary health services they were getting before, said Dr. Jeff Turnbull, one of the authors of the report.

-So once we give the alcoholic homeless guy a small amount, uh 15 glasses a day, and stabilize the addiction, we are able to provide health services that lead to a reduction in the unnecessary health services they were getting before.
+So once we give the alcoholic homeless guy a small amount, 15 glasses a day, and stabilize the addiction, we are able to provide health services that lead to a reduction in the unnecessary health services they were getting before.

-The alcohol, alcohol gets gets them in.
+The alcohol gets them in.

-That builds the trust, and then we have the opportunity to treat other medical diseases.
+And then we have the opportunity to treat other medical diseases.

 It's about improving the quality of life.